rockstor/rockstor-doc/clients.rst

 Data is stored and organized by users in Shares, which are exported to clients via various protocols including :ref:`samba`, :ref:`nfs`, and :ref:`afp`.
-Before storing any data at least one :ref:`share <shares>` must be created.
+Before storing any data at least one :ref:`Share <shares>` must be created.
 See :ref:`createshare` for a detailed description.

 Accessing Shares via Samba/CIFS